Centre releases Rs 30,000 cr GST compensation to states

-New Delhi, March 30 (IANS) The Centre on Tuesday said it has released GST compensation amounting to Rs 30,000 crore to states.
+New Delhi: The Centre on Tuesday said it has released GST compensation amounting to Rs 30,000 crore to states.

 The funds were released as part 'compensation admissible' for FY21 on March 27.